Btown Dirt Blog

 So what can we do to make it easier for the monarch if you cannot provide them a protected home?
 Giving them plenty of native plants along with various forms of milkweed is a great way to start.
 Plants like Joe Pye Weed (Eupatorium or Eutrochium macrolatum), Meadow Blazing Star (Liatris ligulistylis), and Lead Plant (Amorpha canescens) along with many more, will feed your monarch butterfly once it is released.
 Milkweed or butterfly weed (Asclepias tuberosa) is important for the butterfly to lay eggs, so keep those within an area of your yard.
 If you find common milkweed too invasive, swamp milkweed(Asclepias incarnata) is an excellent substitute that is native to our area and is less invasive.

-With summer starting to wind down, we still have many monarchs to marvel at before summer is gone.
-Enjoy them and make plans to actively raise them next year.
+We still have many monarchs to marvel at as summer slowly wanes.
+Look for chrysalises on Milkweed plants, watch the butterflies emerge, and make plans to actively raise them next year.